mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

     ```sh
     source ~/.bash_profile
     ```
-    - Note that depending on the shell your using this might need to be put into a different file such as ```~/.zshrc```.
+    - Note that depending on the shell you're using this might need to be put into a different file such as ```~/.zshrc```.
 Adjust this accordingly.
     - Also this documentation assumes you chose the default path for your Android SDK installation.
-If you chose a different path adjust accordingly.
+If you chose a different path, adjust accordingly.

 ### Installing the right SDKs and SDK Tools
 In the SDK Manager using Android Studio or the [Android SDK command line tool](https://developer.android.com/studio/command-line/sdkmanager.html), ensure the following are installed